-20 As mentioned, these are ways to meet ownership requirements.
+22 As mentioned, these are ways to meet ownership requirements.
 However, the heir/s must meet all eligibility criteria to qualify.

-- Utility bills addressed to applicant at damaged property address showing that services were provided in the month preceding or month of the disaster (must indicate household utility usage during pre-applicable disaster time period); - Federal income tax return for the year of the applicable disaster listing the damaged property address; - Puerto Rico income tax return for the year of the applicable disaster listing the damaged property address; - FEMA IA award letter to verify the damaged property's physical address; - SBA Disaster Home Loan award letter for the residence address of the damaged property; - Driver's license or state-issued ID card showing the address of the damaged property, issued prior to the date of the applicable disaster and expiring after; - Utility certification addressed to applicant at the address of the damaged property, showing services were active during month preceding or month of the applicable disaster. - Credit card bill or bank statement sent to the applicant at the address of the damaged property in the month preceding or the month of the applicable disaster; - Insurance documentation indicating primary residence, such as a homeowner's endorsement; - Employer's statements, including pay stubs and similar employment documents (must be dated during pre-applicable disaster time period); - Homestead exemption verified through property tax records (if applicable)21; and - Other documentation will be reviewed and considered on a case-by-case basis.
+- Federal income tax return for the year of the applicable disaster listing the damaged property address; - Puerto Rico income tax return for the year of the applicable disaster listing the damaged property address; - FEMA IA award letter to verify the damaged property's physical address; - SBA Disaster Home Loan award letter for the residence address of the damaged property; - Driver's license or state-issued ID card showing the address of the damaged property, issued prior to the date of the applicable disaster and expiring after; - Utility certification addressed to applicant at the address of the damaged property, showing services were active during month preceding or month of the applicable disaster. - Credit card bill or bank statement sent to the applicant at the address of the damaged property in the month preceding or the month of the applicable disaster; - Insurance documentation indicating primary residence, such as a homeowner's endorsement; - Employer's statements, including pay stubs and similar employment documents (must be dated during pre-applicable disaster time period); - Homestead exemption verified through property tax records (if applicable); 23 and - Other documentation will be reviewed and considered on a case-by-case basis.